The greatest mistake we make is living in constant fear that we will make one.

-Many times, we experience fears because we have a set of limiting beliefs clinging onto each of these fears.
-These limiting beliefs create resistance, and prevent us from moving forward.
+Many times, we experience fears because we have a set of limiting beliefs clinging to each of these fears.
+These limiting beliefs create resistance and prevent us from moving forward.

 One of the best ways to overcome these limiting beliefs is to ask questions that will help you to challenge the fears you are experiencing.
 Ask yourself:

 How is this fear absolutely crazy and absurd?